 We want to share with you some of the coolest Philodendron plants.

 The Philodendron speciosum is a rare plant.
 It has a white spadix.
-The white spadix is surrounded by unique pink spathes.
+Unique pink spathes surround the white spadix.

-This plant is a vine type Philodendron with beautiful variegated leaves.
+The Philodendron brasil is a vine-type Philodendron with beautiful variegated leaves.
 The leaves come in several colors.

 We love, love, love the shape of the Philodendron goeldii.
 Once the leaves have grown in groups, they hang down.
 It makes them resemble little trees.